ryanjsheehan1/mu-editor.github.io/en/download.md

 # Download Mu

 The simplest and easiest way to get Mu is via the official installer for Windows or Mac OSX (we no longer support 32bit Windows).
+We also have an experimental AppImage for Linux users running on Intel based hardware.

 The current recommended version is Mu 1.1.1.
 We advise people to update to this version via the links for each supported operating system.
 All previous